Music by Simon Edward

 You can read more here ☛ Merry Go Crazy

 “Rain” was inspired by the sound of wind chimes.
 I was at a very low point in late 2012.
-It’s difficult to put into words exactly what happened for me to be feeling the way I felt at this time.
+It’s difficult to describe what happened for me to be feeling the way I did at this time.
 It was probably lots of things.

 ‘Rain’ was my way of doing something creative to help draw a line under those feelings.

 You can read more here ☛ Rain

 Breaking News ©

 I wrote the lyrics to “Breaking News” whilst on holiday with my family in Spain.
 The song is about 24-hour broadcast media and global events.

 I recorded, mixed and mastered the song at home, which features licensed samples and loops: –